OliverRC/OliverRC/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on building our a Machine Learning platform and Lakehouse using Azure and Azure Databricks.
+- 🌱 I’m currently learning to `git gud` at Azure by doing my AZ-104 certification!
+- ⚡ Fun fact: I am a crazy car nut who also loves everything tech
+- :briefcase: If you want to check out my Resume you can find it here [Resume](https://oliverrc.github.io/resume/)

 <!--
 **OliverRC/OliverRC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.